ScalABLE40/robin/README.md

 * [std_msgs](http://wiki.ros.org/std_msgs)
 * [geometry_msgs](http://wiki.ros.org/geometry_msgs)

 These variables have to be defined on both the CODESYS project and the ROS package.
 For arrays or for structs with string or array members, because these data types are handled as non-POD (Plain Old Data) objects in C++, the mapping between the C++ variables and the ROS messages has to be explicitly defined.
-However, an updater application was developed to automate most of this process.
-The user simply needs to define its desired variables on the CODESYS project and run the updater.
+An updater application is currently under development to automate this process.

 <!-- The bridge was tested on [Ubuntu 18.04](http://releases.ubuntu.com/18.04/) with [ROS Melodic](http://wiki.ros.org/melodic) and [Ubuntu 16.04](http://releases.ubuntu.com/16.04/) with [ROS Kinetic](http://wiki.ros.org/kinetic). -->